Akhil841/octorag/README.md

         )
 ```

-`OctoRAG_MCP.query` returns an async generator that contains all the messages returned by the multi-
+`OctoRAG_MCP.query` returns an async generator that contains all the messages returned by the multi-agent workflow.

+You can see the results of running this code block [here](https://github.com/Akhil841/nba-stats-prediction-api-3422643/)!